Urine Sugar Test and Normal Blood Sugar in Urine Chart

 Why is the Urine Sugar Test done?

 The urine sugar test is performed to analyze the present composition of urine.
+According to Rochester University’s Medical Center, urine sugar tests help in examining whether your blood sugar is in the healthy range or not.
 Through this urine glucose test, doctors/pathologists check different urine compounds, like sugar content, minerals, chemicals, etc. The process of urinalysis is done in the urine sugar test, as well as checking ketones in urine.
 Through this, pathologists detect the presence of sugar in urinalysis.

 Earlier, a urine sugar test was done to diagnose diabetes.
 However, later on, urine test for diabetes detection was not preferred due to its inaccuracy.
-The sugar level in urine test didn’t reflect the sugar levels inside the body.
-Therefore, doctors now prefer blood sugar test over urine test for diabetes type 2 detection and treatment.
+The sugar level in the urine test didn’t reflect the sugar levels inside the body.
+Therefore, doctors now prefer blood sugar tests over urine tests for diabetes type 2 detection and treatment.

 In the present scenario, your doctor may prescribe a urine glucose test only if blood sugar testing isn’t possible for you.
 There can be multiple reasons for this.
 One can be that your blood vessels or veins are smaller than usual.
 The second reason can be that repeated punctures on the skin have damaged it, so it requires healing.
 The third reason is a bit vague; however, some adults do have a phobia of syringes.
 So, a doctor in the preliminary stage may prescribe a urine glucose test.